Rural Homes

 Penetrating damp, where water enters from outside, is far more common in exposed rural locations.

-Common entry points include defective roof coverings, failed flashing around chimneys (described by experts as a major cause of water damage in old stone and cob buildings), cracked or deteriorated render, and blocked gutters causing overflow down walls.
+Common entry points include defective roof coverings, failed flashing around chimneys (a major cause of water damage in old stone and cob buildings), cracked or deteriorated render, and blocked gutters causing overflow down walls.

 Unlike rising damp, penetrating damp can occur at any level of the building.
 It worsens during or after rainfall rather than maintaining a consistent pattern.